 Stimulating this project is a symbiotic relationship between rural timber industries, the natural resources provided to them, and the cities that drive the need for projects like the Framework.
 This artificially creates a demand for these projects, manifesting opportunity for those in surrounding rural communities.

 Oregon once boasted a healthy economy based around timber harvesting.
 Wheeler County’s population has decreased dramatically since the Kinuza Lumber mill closed in 1978.
 Wages in a town like Fossil, Oregon, in Wheeler, have decreased 40 percent since then.
 Currently, only 1,300 people live in the entire county.
-A return to timber might not bring a community like this back, but projects with a more mindful logistical sense probably could.
+A return to timber might not bring a community like this back, but commercial projects with a more mindful logistical sense probably could.